splinesoft/SPLUserActivity/readme.md

 `SPLWebActivity` powers a Handoff activity for web browsing.
 It allows a user to continue browsing from the same web page on another device.

+### Examples

+Check out `Example` for a simple app that displays a `WKWebView` and broadcasts a Handoff activity as the user browses between web pages.
+Note that Handoff won't function in the simulator - you'll need to run it on a device.

 ### `WKWebView`

 If your app is using a `WKWebView`, initialize a `SPLWebActivity` by passing your webview: